Kings Island & Miami Valley Railroad: Crew

-Each train is manned by a total of four associates; an Engineer, Fireman, Front Conductor, and Back Conductor (position of back conductor may be eliminated with the operation of a scaled down train of three passenger cars, rather than the regular six).
+Each train is operated by a total of four associates; an Engineer, Fireman, Front Conductor, and Back Conductor (position of back conductor may be eliminated with the operation of a scaled down train of three passenger cars, rather than the regular six).
 The Engineer is in charge of the operation of the locomotive, while the Fireman watches over the boiler pressure levels, and maintains the fire and water levels in the boiler.
 The Front Conductor is in the charge of the movement of the train, as well as the entertainment and wellbeing of the passengers aboard.
-Additionally, each station must be manned by a Station Master who is responsible for the safety of passengers in the station, helping passengers load and unload, as well as keeping capacity.
-Also the 2 crossing guards at Soak City and WWC.
+Additionally, each station must be staffed by a Station Master who is responsible for the safety of passengers in the station, helping passengers load and unload, as well as keeping capacity.
+Two crossing guards are stationed at each of the grade crossings near Soak City, as well as the path to White Water Canyon.

 Opening

 Each morning, the train crew (Engineer and Fireman) prepare the engines for operation at the engine house, located near the Losantiville station.
 Once the first train of the morning reaches the Losantiville station, the front conductor and back conductor board the train.
 Once the train is staffed completely, the train must do a full test cycle around the track before passengers can be loaded.
-During the morning hours, only one engine is in service.
-Midway through the day, the second train is brought into operation.
-Opening procedures for the train brought out second differ slightly, in that the front and back conductors board the train in the engine house, rather than at the Losantiville station.
+During normal weekdays (Monday-Friday), only one engine is in service.
+During weekends, the second train is brought into operation.
+Opening procedures for the bringing out the second train differ slightly, in that the front and back conductors board the train in the engine house, rather than at the Losantiville station.
+In order for the second train to be able to be brought out of the engine house, the first train must be parked in Losantiville station.
+Where the second train can then be pulled out and parked at the block light waiting until the first train leaves the station.

 In service

-Whistles/air horns

-One Short (loud blow) - Train arriving at station.

-Two Short - Train departing station / Train beginning forward movement.

-Two Long, One Short, One Long - Approaching railroad crossing.

-Three Short - Train is backing up.